exfil0/SIGINT-ENGINE/README.md

     - NTN Extensions Details (Non-Terrestrial Networks for 5G/6G)
     - NTN Test Procedures
 12. Testing and Verification Procedures
-13. Sustainability Enhancements (Updated in V6)
+13. Sustainability Enhancements (Updated in V8)
+**Appendix: BladeRF Setup Troubleshooting**

 ## 1. Introduction
 The FalconOne IMSI/TMSI and SMS Catcher blueprint provides a comprehensive, structured approach to deploying a multi-generation cellular monitoring system using Ubuntu 24.04 LTS (or compatible versions).
-It supports passive and active monitoring across GSM (2G), LTE (4G), 5G NR, and emerging 6G extensions, using hardware like HackRF One or NESDR Smart for GSM, USRP B210/X310/X410 for LTE/5G/6G, and software like LTESniffer (LTE passive), Sni5Gect (5G passive), srsRAN (4G/5G active testbeds), Open5GS (core network), and OpenAirInterface (OAI for 6G prototyping).
-This V6 update is a complete recreation from scratch, incorporating all prior enhancements, including detailed verifications, tests, NTN (Non-Terrestrial Networks) test procedures, O-RAN RIC (RAN Intelligent Controller) setup, additional exploit examples (e.g., for srsRAN and Sni5Gect), and research capabilities as of December 01, 2025.
+It supports passive and active monitoring across GSM (2G), LTE (4G), 5G NR, and emerging 6G extensions, using hardware like HackRF One or NESDR Smart for GSM, USRP B210/X310/X410 or BladeRF xA4/2.0 micro (with adaptations) for LTE/5G/6G, and software like LTESniffer (LTE passive), Sni5Gect (5G passive), srsRAN (4G/5G active testbeds), Open5GS (core network), and OpenAirInterface (OAI for 6G prototyping).
+This V8 update is a complete recreation from scratch, incorporating all prior enhancements, including detailed verifications, tests, NTN (Non-Terrestrial Networks) test procedures, O-RAN RIC (RAN Intelligent Controller) setup, additional exploit examples (e.g., for srsRAN and Sni5Gect), and research capabilities as of December 01, 2025.
+New in V8: Integration of OsmocomBB for GSM baseband monitoring and pySim for SIM programming in test setups.
 This system is intended for authorized law enforcement, security professionals, and researchers conducting cellular traffic analysis under strict legal compliance (e.g., RICA/ICASA regulations in South Africa, POPIA for data privacy).
 The guide includes precise installation steps, permission settings, verification commands, test procedures, and optimized tools for seamless data collection, monitoring, and exploitation demonstrations.
 For sustainability, we've incorporated 2025 best practices: stable repositories (e.g., GNU Radio PPA, UHD v4.8.0, srsRAN release_24_10, LTESniffer v2.1.0, Sni5Gect v1.0, OAI develop branch/integration_2025_w33, Open5GS v2.7.1), automated updates, modular design for GUI extensions (e.g., PyQt6-based interface for real-time visualization), and compatibility with GSM, LTE, 5G SA/NSA, and 6G prototypes.
 **Key Capabilities**:
 - Passive sniffing for unencrypted signaling (IMSI/TMSI/GUTI capture, SMS interception).
 - Active testbeds for KPIs, throughput, and exploits (e.g., fake base stations, DoS).
 - 6G extensions for ISAC (integrated sensing and communications), NTN (satellites/LEO), AI-driven optimization, sub-THz/mmWave, O-RAN RIC, and more.
 - Exploits for research (e.g., modem crashing, downgrades, fingerprinting—ethical use only).
 **Note**: This is primarily a passive/active monitoring tool with research extensions.
 Active modes, injections, and exploits require legal authorization and hardware.
 Test in controlled environments (e.g., Faraday cage) to avoid interference or legal issues.
 Encrypted user data cannot be decrypted without keys.
-All exploits are for educational/research purposes only, with CVD (Coordinated Vulnerability Disclosure) recommended.
+All exploits are for educational/research purposes only, with CVD (Coordinated Vulnerability Disclosure) recommended. **BladeRF Accommodation**: BladeRF is supported as an alternative SDR for most tools (e.g., via libbladeRF/SoapySDR in GNU Radio/srsRAN/OAI), but may require manual tweaks for stability in 5G/6G (e.g., flaky attaches in srsRAN; see Stage 5 for details).
+Use `device_name = bladerf` in configs instead of `uhd`.
 ## 2. Blueprint Overview
 This blueprint outlines a scalable, multi-generation catcher system.
 It starts with GSM basics and builds to advanced 5G/6G, ensuring modularity for upgrades.
 The system can be deployed on a single machine for testing or distributed for field use.
 ### Required Equipment